mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 ###### Experience

-It is more easier and faster to develop the codes with RepoDb.
+It is more easier and faster to develop the code snippets with RepoDb.
 It has a rich feature sets which can be used right-away (ie: 2nd-Layer Cache, Fluent Methods).
-It will help you as a developer deliver more codes in fast and clean manner.
+It will help you as a developer deliver more code snippets in fast and clean manner.

 ###### Features